UBC-MDS/DSCI-532_2025_3_QuantaTrack/reports/m1_proposal.md

 # QuantaTrack Proposal

 ## 1. Motivation and purpose

+The rapidly changing landscape of financial markets demands tools that provide real-time insights and empower investors to make informed decisions with confidence.
+QuantaTrack was developed to address this need, offering a comprehensive and user-friendly dashboard tailored for monitoring the NASDAQ100.
+With a focus on accessibility and functionality, the platform aims to equip investors with the necessary tools to track critical performance metrics, analyze trends, and assess market shifts—all in one place.

+At its core, QuantaTrack seeks to simplify the complex world of investing by consolidating essential data into an intuitive interface.
+The app's advanced analytics tools enable users to closely monitor individual stocks, spot emerging trends, and identify potential investment opportunities.
+By delivering detailed performance analysis, QuantaTrack helps investors not only to track their portfolio but also to anticipate market movements and adapt their strategies accordingly.

+The purpose of QuantaTrack is to bridge the gap between technical complexity and practical usability.
+We want to ensure that investors, whether seasoned or new to the market, can quickly access the information they need to make decisions that align with their investment goals.
+In an era where time is critical, QuantaTrack aims to be the go-to platform for navigating the NASDAQ100, offering reliable data and insights that support effective decision-making in a fast-paced market environment.

 ## 2. Description of the data

 The dataset used for this project is derived from the NASDAQ 100 Companies and includes key financial metrics for each company in the index.